Piya Muqit, Executive Director

 Lynette Nam, Legal Officer

 Lynette is an Australian qualified lawyer and holds a dual degree in Bachelor of Arts/Laws (Hon) from the University of Queensland.
-Before joining Justice Centre, Lynette worked at Fragomen Worldwide, an international law firm specialising in immigration law, in Australia and Hong Kong.
+Before joining Justice Centre, Lynette worked at Fragomen Worldwide, an international immigration law firm, in Australia and Hong Kong.
 Previous to this, Lynette was a human rights trainer on the Thai-Burma border, where she developed and implemented a curriculum on non-violent social change for young Karenni refugees.
-Lynette also has experience in fundraising and communications through her involvement with Refugees International Japan in Tokyo, and has previously worked at various community legal centres in Australia in a volunteer capacity.
+Lynette began her graduate career at Nishimura & Asahi in Tokyo.
+She has also worked with Refugees International Japan in Tokyo, and various community legal centres in Brisbane, Australia in a volunteer capacity.

 Jessica Hatherall, Staff Lawyer (Partnerships)

 Jessica is a U.S. and U.K. qualified lawyer who has been working in the human rights field for 10+ years as a corporate pro-bono lawyer in prominent international law firms and in business development and fundraising roles for human rights focused NGOs.
 She has previously engaged in child custody, tenant rights, children’s rights and social ventures pro bono work with clinical, law firm and community legal centre programmes in the U.S., U.K., Australia and Hong Kong.
 She has a B.A. from the University of Virginia, J.D. from American University and is studying for her L.L.M. in human rights law at Hong Kong University.

 Chloe Martin, Psychosocial Programme Manager